 Disorders of the brain may manifest themselves as physical or mental and emotional impairments, epilepsy and strokes would be examples of the physical impairments while mental and emotional problems such as depression or schizophrenia could be examples of the emotional impairments.

-There are various types of brain and nervous system disorders, the likes of a migraine is thought to occur from temporary blood changes in and around our brain.
+There are various types of brain and nervous system disorders such as a migraine thought to occur from temporary blood changes in and around our brain.
 Paralysis can result from poor circulation as a result of the death of nerve cells.
-The lack of Dopamine a neurotransmitter leads to Parkinson’s Disease, while a disturbance of electrical signals to certain nerve cells cause the fits in epilepsy.
+The lack of Dopamine a neurotransmitter leads to Parkinson’s Disease, while a disturbance of electrical signals to certain nerve cells causes the fits in epilepsy.

 The reasons behind both mental and emotional disorders are not known.
 However, It is thought that the trouble presents itself from too much, or too little activity from neurotransmitters in one part of the brain. while another is because of poor coordination, under or overactive nerve cells.